MV Nimbin: Delivery and maiden voyage

-The Nimbin left Copenhagen, her launching port, under the command of Captain R.M.
-Beedie on June 21 with a cargo of 305,000 superficial feet of Baltic pine from Hargshamn, Sweden, and completed the journey to Sydney in 65 days, arriving on 27 August.
-During the delivery voyage the vessel ran into a gale in the Red Sea (the so-called “calm belt”) which continued unabated for four days.
+Nimbin left Copenhagen, her launching port, under the command of Captain R. M. Beedie on 21 June with a cargo of 305,000 superficial feet of Baltic pine from Hargshamn, Sweden, and completed the journey to Sydney in 65 days, arriving on 27 August.
+During the delivery voyage the vessel ran into a gale in the Red Sea (the so-called "calm belt") which continued unabated for four days.
 Upon passing out of the Red Sea, the vessel then encountered the full force of the monsoonal winds, which persisted until it reached Colombo.
 Then from Colombo to Cape Leeuwin the ship was, in the words of her officers, "under water the whole way," and lost a quantity of her deck cargo of timber.
-Through it all the Nimbin did not once develop engine trouble.
+Through it all Nimbin did not once develop engine trouble.

 After arrival, the vessel was taken to Mort's Dock for inspection and was docked for overhaul before being placed in commission and into the so-called North Coast Butter Run to the Clarence and Richmond River.
 A similar but of lighter draught vessel was then ordered for use in the Macleay River trade.

-The North Coast Steam Navigation Company's then new motor ship left Sydney on the afternoon of Tuesday 13 September 1927 on her maiden voyage in the coastal trade.
+The North Coast Steam Navigation Company's then new motor ship left Sydney on the afternoon of 13 September 1927 on her maiden voyage in the coastal trade.
 She was the first motor ship to be employed on the New South Wales coast, and ran between Sydney and the Clarence River.